 “I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel, which is not another; but there are some who trouble you and want to pervert the gospel of Christ.”
 (Galatians 1:6-7 NKJV)

 The word “gospel” in the New Testament comes from the Greek word “euangelion” meaning “glad tidings or good news of salvation through Christ.”

-That we all were born sinners, dead in trespasses and sins, and alienated from the life of God is certainly the truth, but certainly not any good news!
+That we all were born sinners, dead in trespasses and sins, and alienated from the life of God is undoubtedly the truth, but indeed not any good news!

-That we have all sinned and fallen short of the glory of God and thus doomed and destined for hell is absolutely true, but far from being good news!
+That we have all sinned and fallen short of the glory of God and thus doomed and destined for hell is true but far from being good news.

-Frankly speaking, the gospel that many preachers and believers are proclaiming today is plainly the opposite of glad tidings.
-It is simply the news of condemnation and impending doom of sinners, not the good news of justification and salvation for all men through the atoning sacrifice of Jesus Christ on the cross.
+Frankly speaking, the gospel that many preachers and believers proclaim today is the opposite of glad tidings.
+It is simply the news of condemnation and the impending doom of sinners, not the good news of justification and salvation for all men through the atoning sacrifice of Jesus Christ on the cross.

 The true gospel is the gospel of the grace of God, the gospel of the Kingdom of God.
-It is only in the revelation of the grace of God and establishment of His Kingdom that there is any good news for the sinful and fallen mankind.
+It is only in the revelation of God’s grace and establishment of His Kingdom on earth that there is any good news for the sinful and fallen humankind.

 Jesus preached the gospel informing us that the Kingdom of God is at hand.

 14 Now after John was put in prison, Jesus came to Galilee, preaching the gospel of the kingdom of God,